usnistgov/vulntology/website/content/specification/values/physical-impact.md

 ---
-title: "Privilege Level"
+title: "Physical Impact"
 ---

-# Privilege Level Values
+# Physical Impact Values

 Used when exploitation of the Vulnerability could result in a tangible impact to a physical device, machinery, the surrounding environment, or people.

 ## Values

 Items that are indented represent more specific values that can be used to describe the parent value.
-For instance, choosing "Critical" as a value would imply "Human Injury" as well.
+For instance, choosing `Critical` as a value would imply `Human Injury` as well.

 - **Human Injury**:  An exploit of the Vulnerability could result in injury to users or nearby individuals.
 Descriptions below are based on Table D.3 in [ISO/IEC 14971:2007].
   - **Negligible**:  Inconvenience or temporary discomfort